MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 - The ability to restore sites individually

-- The ability to permanently delete sites, except sites connected to an Microsoft 365 group
+- The ability to permanently delete sites, except sites connected to a Microsoft 365 group

 ### Sharing page